aprilcoffee/osc-t2s/README.md

 - Modern web browser with JavaScript enabled
 - Whisper API key
 - OSC receiver application (for receiving the messages)
+- Node.js (for the WebSocket server)

 ## Notes

-- The application uses p5.js for audio handling and OSC communication
+- The application uses p5.js for audio handling
 - Make sure your browser has permission to access the microphone
 - The Whisper API key is required for transcription functionality
+- The WebSocket server must be running for OSC communication to work